curl/curl/docs/INTERNALS.md

     tests/memanalyze.pl dump

-  This now outputs a report on what resources that were allocated but never freed etc. This report is very fine for posting to the list!
+  This now outputs a report on what resources that were allocated but never freed etc. This report is fine for posting to the list!

   If this doesn't produce any output, no leak was detected in libcurl.
 Then the leak is mostly likely to be in your code.